SuperM7-com/arkos-docs/docs/advanced-guide/dynamic-rbac-authentication.md

 // This enum options must be in lower-case as Arkos expects enum AuthPermissionAction {
-  view
-  create
-  update
-  delete
+  View
+  Create
+  Update
+  Delete
+  GenerateReport // custom action
 }
+// You increase this to add more and more actions
+// according to your application:
+// e.g. GenerateReport, DownloadReport it is up to you

 model AuthPermission {
+  id        String               @id @default(uuid())

+  // any resource name to be protected
+  // for built-in prisma models api endpoints must be
-  id        String               @id @default(uuid()) resource  String               // Database models name in kebab-case action    AuthPermissionAction @default(view) // When using sqlite, this can be a plain String roleId    String role      AuthRole @relation(fields: [roleId], references: [id])
+  // modal name Database models name in kebab-case resource  String action    AuthPermissionAction @default(View) // When using sqlite, this can be a plain String roleId    String role      AuthRole @relation(fields: [roleId], references: [id])